 - Read and mark up the rules and statutes.
 Reading and briefing the cases in the Casebook is not enough.
 If you have not carefully read and marked up the assigned rules, statutes, or constitutional provisions in your Rules Supplement, you are not prepared.

 - How much time is enough?
 If you do not know if you are preparing enough, a good rule of thumb is that you should spend at least twice as much time preparing before class as you spend in class.
-In other words, for a two-hour class, you should prepare an absolute minimum of four hours.
-Difficult or longer assignments will take longer.
+In other words, for a two-hour class, you should prepare a minimum of four hours.
+Sometimes it may be less, but equally so, difficult or longer assignments may take longer.

 - Reading ahead?
 Some students like to read ahead but proceed with caution as you can get too far ahead and forget the materials by the time they are discussed in class.
 So, if you do read ahead, you must re-review the assigned materials immediately prior to relevant class.
 It is unprofessional to say “I read this a week ago but I forgot what it said.”